afroisalreadyinu/afroisalreadyinu/README.md

-thesis titled *Situated Concepts and Pre-Linguistic Symbol Use* [here](https://repositorium.ub.uni-osnabrueck.de/handle/urn:nbn:de:gbv:700-201006076293?mode=full)), and I'm fairly well-versed in topics related to AI, machine learning, data mining and computational linguistics, but I don't primarily work in these areas, and the deep learning stuff is quite above my head.
+thesis titled *Situated Concepts and Pre-Linguistic Symbol Use* [here](https://repositorium.ub.uni-osnabrueck.de/handle/urn:nbn:de:gbv:700-201006076293?mode=full)), and I'm fairly well-versed in topics related to AI, machine learning, data mining and computational linguistics.
+These skills came in handy when I worked as the CTO of a chatbot company, and I try to stay up-to-date by attending meet-ups on various topics and reading recent academic research as often as I can.

 Twitter: [@morphotactics](https://twitter.com/morphotactics)